AndyHolt/cic/README.md

 are very sharp lie above the upper threshold and are retained.
 Edges which fall between the lower and upper threshold are kept if they are connected to a sharp edge above the upper threshold, but discarded if they are not connected to a sharp edge.
-The tuning of the upper and lower thresholds are quite sensitive, and the best results vary quite widely from one image to another.
+The tuning of the upper (`-u` or long version `--upper`)and lower (`-l` or long version `--lower`) thresholds are quite sensitive, and the best results vary quite widely from one image to another.
 If the default values do not give good results, trial and error is required to tune these values to improve results -- though they are limited in what they can do.

 Future versions of cic will aim to incorporate more methods for retaining important edges and discarding noise.